WonderTix/WonderTix/README.md

 ## Setup

 1. Clone the repository.
    1. Open your command line.
    2. Navigate to desired folder to install WonderTix repository
    3. Execute the following command:

-      ```
+      ```bash
       git clone https://github.com/WonderTix/WonderTix.git
       ```

 2. Create a `.env` file and copy over the contents from the `.env.dist` (.env example) file
    1. Set the values for `AUTH0_CLIENT_ID` and `AUTH0_CLIENT_SECRET`. *you must get these values from the team lead*
+   2. Set the values for `AUTH0_SERVER_ID` and `AUTH0_SERVER_SECRET`. *you must get these values from the team lead*
-   2. Set the value for `PRIVATE_STRIPE_KEY` and `PUBLIC_STRIPE_KEY`. *you must get this value from the team lead*
+   3. Set the value for `PRIVATE_STRIPE_KEY` and `PUBLIC_STRIPE_KEY`. *you must get this value from the team lead*
-   3. Set the value for `PRIVATE_STRIPE_WEBHOOK`. **explained in step 5**
+   4. Set the value for `PRIVATE_STRIPE_WEBHOOK`. **explained in step 5**
-   4. Team Leads Auth0 Key provisioning instructions:
+   5. Team Leads Auth0 Key provisioning instructions:
       1. Obtain access to the wtix-dev Auth0 account.
       2. Go to Applications > Applications > Default App
       3. Use a secure note transfer service to send the Client ID and Client Secret to your team members.
 3. Create mkcert certificate
    1. Navigate to `<path/to/WonderTix/server>`
    2. Run `mkcert -install` to install the local certificate authority
    3. Run `mkcert localhost` to create a certificate.
 4. Run `docker-compose up -d`
 5. To test the checkout process with Stripe, make sure the Stripe CLI is installed.
    1. Run `stripe login` and press enter to accept access.
 This only needs to be done once.